By Dr. Nick Touran, Ph.D., P.E., 2022-12-19 , Reading time: 4 minutes

 I convinced my SO to let me do it because I just like nuclear history that much.
 I authorized the scan and then waited for a while.
 They got it done and sent the hard drive via FedEx.
 I loaded the 345 GB file onto my NAS and then used ffmpeg to make a h246 version of it that was only 23.4 GB.
 Thank goodness for my big AMD 5950 CPU.
 Then I uploaded that to YouTube.
 Thank goodness for fiber!

 It premiered on YouTube on December 19th, 2022 at noon PT.

-Along the way, my colleague Michael Castillo found a booklet listing dozens more AEC videos.
+Along the way, my colleague Michael Castillo found a booklet listing dozens more AEC videos (and there’s related/newer one here).
 Given the pricing, we’re gonna have to crowd-fund the rest of them I guess :) In my opinion the most interesting and valuable next ones to get (in order) would be the ones about:

 Some of them already have scans, like the others listed at the top, and: